srl-labs/sros-anysec-macsec-lab/README.md

 ### TShark Capture multiple interfaces

 Tshark is similar to TCPDump but allows to define only the interfaces to capture and does not change the header stack.
-The drawback is it has to be installed in the CLAB Server (ussually not installed by default as TCPDump).
+The drawback is it has to be installed in the CLAB Server (usually not installed by default as TCPDump).

 Install Tshark at CLAB Server/hypervisor (Ubuntu):